 If you can rearrange your training days and still get your run in, great.
 Do so.
 But if you can’t, the day is gone.
 Let it go.

-You shouldn’t make it a habit of skipping runs – skipping a run feels a little easier every time you do it, best to not head down that slippery slope, but your training won’t be significantly impacted by missing a day here or there.
+That said, you shouldn’t make skipping runs a habit.
+Skipping a run feels a little easier every time you do it, best to not head down that slippery slope.
+But your training won’t be significantly impacted by missing a day here or there.

 Hitting The Track

-If you are trying to PR or BQ, you really should hit the track.
+If you are trying to PR or qualify for Boston, you really should hit the track.
 But if you are a runner just looking to finish happy, healthy, and strong, don’t fret about skipping it.

 That said, if you are avoiding the track because it’s hard or you are intimidated by it, I’d encourage you to face your fear and give it a shot.
 But if the track just isn’t your thing (as it isn’t for me), the running world will continue to turn if you don’t run around in circles on a Tuesday night.